Tap-Payments/gosell-sdk-php/README.md

 # GoSell PHP SDK
-Official bindings to GoSell API
+Official bindings to GoSell API.

+** Note: Detailed REST API request and response schema can be found at [API Documentation](https://tap.company/developers)**

 ## Requirements
 This library supports PHP 5.6 and later.